-- CSU SON adheres to the University System of Georgia Student Health Insurance Policy (USG-SHIP) which requires student participation in a discounted group health insurance plan or proof of private health insurance coverage prior to and throughout enrollment in clinical courses. - All students in the BSN program are required to carry proof of health insurance coverage and be able to produce it on demand both on-campus and at off-campus clinical sites. - All students in the BSN program must read, sign and return the SON Insurance Policy Acknowledgement prior to program admission. - Students with private health insurance can submit a waiver each fall and spring/summer. - Students must have proof of current personal health insurance and malpractice insurance coverage prior to enrollment in clinical courses and this coverage must be retained throughout the student's tenure in the BSN program. - Personal health insurance and malpractice insurance coverage are required based on the policies of related clinical practice sites.
+- CSU SON adheres to the University System of Georgia Student Health Insurance Policy which requires student participation in a discounted group health insurance plan or proof of private health insurance coverage prior to and throughout enrollment in clinical courses. - All students in the RN completion program are required to carry proof of health insurance coverage and be able to produce it on demand. - All students in the RN Completion program must read, sign and return the Insurance Policy Acknowledgement prior to program admission. - Students with private health insurance can submit a waiver each semester. - Students must have proof of current personal health insurance and malpractice insurance coverage throughout the RN Completion program.